-2. The branch of the third-country firm authorised in accordance with paragraph 1, shall comply with the obligations laid down in Articles 16, 17, 18, 19, 20, 23, 24, 25 and 27, Article 28(1), and Articles 30, 31, 32, and 34 of this Directive and in Articles 3 to 23 of Regulation (EU) No .../...\ and the measures adopted pursuant thereto and shall be subject to the supervision of the competent authority in the Member State where the authorisation was granted.
+2. The branch of the third-country firm authorised in accordance with paragraph 1, shall comply with the obligations laid down in Articles 16 to 20, 23, 24, 25 and 27, Article 28(1), and Articles 30, 31 and 32 of this Directive and in Articles 3 to 26 of Regulation (EU) No .../2014 and the measures adopted pursuant thereto and shall be subject to the supervision of the competent authority in the Member State where the authorisation was granted.

-Member States shall not impose any additional requirements on the organisation and operation of the branch in respect of the matters covered by this Directive and equally shall not treat any branch of third country firms more favourably than Union firms.
+Member States shall not impose any additional requirements on the organisation and operation of the branch in respect of the matters covered by this Directive and shall not treat any branch of third-country firms more favourably than Union firms.